jurevans/gtfs-graphql-api/README.md

 #### Querying multiple Stops

-You can think of some of the stops in this object as a _Station_ in your client, those that share a common name, coordinate, etc, with others being nearby stations.
-A _Station_ can have multiple routes and stops serving it, as well as transfers.
-These transfers can be queried as such:
+You can see in the `locationType` section above that the `locationType` is `station`.
+For "child" stops (e.g., `127N` or `127S`), you would have a `locationType` of `stop`.
+We've also recieved an array of "stations" that are available for transfer after the `minTransferTime` value (in seconds).
+These transfers can be queried together for additional detail as such:

 ```graphql
 query {